 The Bottom Line

-Now that you’re armed with the knowledge of how to write a follow-up thank you letter, you’re probably asking yourself, “When is the right time to follow-up?”
+Now that you’re armed with the knowledge of how to write a thank you email after the interview, you’re probably asking yourself, “When is the right time to follow-up?”
 The sooner, the better!
 It’s best to send a letter while you’re still fresh in the interviewer’s mind.
 Don’t hesitate to contact the interviewer(s) right away.
-It is important to always send your follow-up email within 24 hours of the interview.
+It is important to always send your thank you email within 24 hours of the interview.

 Remember: Personalize every after interview email you send.
 Be sure to reference specific conversations that you had and always compose a separate thank you letter to every person you interviewed with.